About this courseSkip About this course

 Text: S. Datta, “Lessons from Nanoelectronics”, Part B: Quantum Transport, World Scientific, Second Edition 2017

-The manuscript will be available for download at the course's website.
+The manuscript will be available for download in the course.

 Meet your instructors